Shina language

+It is one of the major regional languages of Pakistan, being the most-widely spoken one in Gilgit-Baltistan.
+It is also spoken outside of Gilgit-Baltistan and Kohistan by Shina communities in major metropolitan areas around the country, particularly Islamabad–Rawalpindi, Karachi, Lahore, and Peshawar.

 Until recently, there was no writing system for the language.
-A number of schemes have been proposed, and there is no single writing system used by speakers of Shina language.
+A number of schemes have been proposed, but presently, there is no single writing system used by speakers of Shina.
 Shina is mostly a spoken language and not a written language.

-Most Shina speakers do not write their language.
+Due to the effects of dominant languages in Pakistani media like Urdu, Punjabi, and English, in addition to the religious significance of Arabic and Persian, Shina is continuously expanding its vocabulary base with loan words.
+This process is also ongoing with that of many other languages in Pakistan.
+It has close relationships with other Indo-Aryan languages, especially Hindko, Punjabi, Sindhi, Saraiki, and the dialects of Western Pahari.

 Distribution

 In Pakistan

-There are an estimated 1,146,000 speakers of both Shina and Kohistani Shina in Pakistan according to Ethnologue (2018), a majority of them in the province of Khyber-Pakhtunkwa and Gilgit-Baltistan.
-A small community of Shina speakers is also settled in Neelam valley of Azad Jammu and Kashmir.
+There are an estimated 1,146,000 speakers of both Shina and Kohistani Shina in Pakistan according to Ethnologue (2018), a majority of whom reside in the provinces of Khyber-Pakhtunkwa and Gilgit-Baltistan.
+A small community of Shina speakers is also settled in the Neelam valley of Azad Jammu and Kashmir.

 In India

-A small community of Shina speakers is also settled in India in the far north of Kargil district bordering Gilgit-Baltistan.
-Their population is estimated to be around 32,200 according to 2011 census.
+A small community of Shina speakers is also settled in India in the far north of the Kargil district bordering Gilgit-Baltistan.
+Their population is estimated to be around 32,200 according to the 2011 census.

-Writing

-Shina is one of the few Dardic languages with a written tradition.
-However, it was an unwritten language until a few decades ago and there still is not a standard orthography.
-Since the first attempts at accurately representing Shina's phonology in the 1960s there have been several proposed orthographies for the different varieties of the language, with debates centering on whether vowel length and tone should be represented.
-For the Drasi variety spoken in the Indian union territories of Ladakh and Jammu and Kashmir, there have been two proposed schemes, one with the Perso-Arabic script and the other with the Devanagari script.

-One proposed alphabet for Shina is the following:

 Phonology

-The following is a description of the phonology of the Drasi ,Sheena variety spoken in India and the Kohistani variety in Pakistan.
+The following is a description of the phonology of the Drasi, Shina variety spoken in India and the Kohistani variety in Pakistan.